-RACER CHECK-IN: 12:00 to 5:30PM, Friday, inside the Hilton Garden Inn.
+RACER CHECK-IN: 12:00 to 4:30PM, Friday, inside the Hilton Garden Inn.
 Check-in must be done Friday afternoon, BEFORE the Pre-Race Meeting.
 All athletes (not just crew) must check in, preferably altogether.

-VEHICLE AND BICYCLE INSPECTION: 12:30 to 5:30PM, Friday, at the Hilton Garden Inn parking lot.
-Plan on arriving in Santa Clarita with all your vehicle signage, lights, triangle, and other safety equipment in place and ready to use.
+VEHICLE AND BICYCLE INSPECTION: 12:00 to 4:30PM, Friday, at the Hilton Garden Inn parking lot.
 All support vehicles must be checked for maximum width, as well as totem signage, caution signs, triangle, and roof lights.
 Plan on showing that all bicycles are safe and race-ready and are equipped, or are quickly equipable, with excellent front and rear lights and lots and lots of reflective gear.
-(This is done concurrently with vehicle inspection.)